Category Archives: Cognitive Distortions

 Maslow’s Hierarchy

-Certain preconditions must be satisfied for healthy psychological development, including adequate sleep, security and safety, familial support, and a healthy environment.
+Certain preconditions must be satisfied for healthy human development, including adequate sleep, security and safety, familial support, and a healthy environment.
 Social anxiety is the consequence of negative self-appraisal stemming from childhood disturbance, which can subvert particular biological, physiological, and emotional support.

-A pioneer of positive psychology, Abraham Maslow‘s hierarchy of optimal human development contained five categories: physiological needs, safety and security, love and belonging, self-esteem, and self-actualization.
+A pioneer of positive psychology, Abraham Maslow‘s hierarchy of optimal human development contains five categories: physiological needs, safety and security, love and belonging, self-esteem, and self-actualization.
 While he later expanded the list, we are concerned about the preconditions that form our level of self-esteem.
 The hierarchy establishes the importance of satisfying these conditions for optimal development and how they complement and influence each other.

 Our development within the hierarchy is not purely linear but fluid and individualized, subject to experience and environment.
 A child will have difficulty learning if they are hungry.
 Without responsible parenting, they are unlikely to feel safe.